How to align your marketing with your business goals using OKRs

 • Initiatives: The work you’ll do to make it happen

-Your business OKR should reflect a high-level priority for the year.
+Your company-wide OKRs should reflect high-level priorities for the year.
 It could be about growth, positioning, retention, or expansion.

 Example business OKR: